coleifer/peewee/docs/peewee/crdb.rst

 ^^^^^^^^^^^^^^^^^

-CRDB does not support nested transactions (savepoints), so the :py:meth:`~Database.atomic` method on the :py:class:`CockroachDatabase` has been modified to raise an exception if an invalid nesting is encountered.
-If you would like to be able to nest transactional code, you can use the :py:meth:`~Database.transaction` method, which will ensure that the outer-most block will manage the transaction (e.g., exiting a nested-block will not cause an early commit).
+CRDB does not support nested transactions (savepoints), so the :meth:`~Database.atomic` method on the :class:`CockroachDatabase` has been modified to raise an exception if an invalid nesting is encountered.
+If you would like to be able to nest transactional code, you can use the :meth:`~Database.transaction` method, which will ensure that the outer-most block will manage the transaction (e.g., exiting a nested-block will not cause an early commit).